 Although we believe that many customers originate from word-of-mouth customer acquisition and other non-paid referrals, we expect to continue to expend resources for sales and marketing and consumer acquisition, including through offering discounts and running promotions, all of which could impact our overall profitability.
 In particular, we have increased and may continue to increase such expenditures, discounts, and incentives as part of broader brand marketing campaigns and new consumer awareness strategies, as the circumstances that accelerated the growth of our business stemming from the effects of the COVID-19 pandemic subside.
 If we are not successful in our marketing efforts, we may not be able to retain our existing customers or convert first-time customers, including those using customer incentives such as discount promotions, into customers who regularly use and engage with our offerings.
-These customers, many of whom engaged with or joined Instacart during the COVID-19 pandemic, may return to in-store shopping for various reasons, many of which may not be within our control.
+These customers, many of whom engaged with or joined Instacart during the COVID-19 pandemic, may return to in-store shopping for various reasons, many of which may not be within our control, and we have experienced and may continue to experience lower retention among our customer cohorts acquired during the COVID-19 pandemic and resulting variant outbreaks.
+We may also fail to achieve or maintain sufficient customer engagement with our platform due to inflationary or recessionary economic pressures that result in decreases in consumer discretionary income, as well as other shifts in consumer shopping behaviors.
 Further, we may not be able to accurately assess the effectiveness of our marketing campaigns and strategies in acquiring new customers or increasing existing customer engagement for several periods.
 Effectiveness of our marketing strategies may also be obfuscated due to temporary or periodic external factors, such as future COVID-19 variants and outbreaks, macroeconomic events, and changes in the regulatory landscape.
-Further, we have limited experience designing and conducting large scale brand marketing campaigns and consumer awareness strategies in the context of the evolving online grocery industry and competitive landscape and shifting consumer preferences, including due to the COVID-19 pandemic.
+Further, we have limited experience designing and conducting large scale brand marketing ca awareness strategies in the context of the evolving online grocery industry and competitive landscape and shifting consumer preferences, including due to the COVID-19 pandemic.
 Failure to effectively design and conduct such campaigns and strategies may negatively impact our ability to acquire new customers and increase engagement with existing customers, which would harm our revenue growth and business.
+Even if we are successful in attracting new customers or reengaging customers that have stopped using Instacart, such customers may have overall decreased engagement with Instacart or total spend, including due to macroeconomic factors such as higher inflation, a shift toward lower GTV or margin use cases such as convenience or pickup orders, and the subsiding effects of the COVID-19 pandemic.
 Consumers also have different grocery needs and preferences depending on demographics, and these priorities may shift as they age.
 We face heavy competition for consumers in certain demographics, including those in younger age groups who prioritize use cases, features, and fulfillment options that are different from customers in older age groups, such as convenience and specific product categories.
 If we do not successfully address the current and future needs of consumers in different demographics, primarily certain age groups, including through brand marketing campaigns and introduction and promotion of relevant use cases, features, fulfillment options, and other functionalities, we may be unable to attract new customers and we may also experience increased customer churn, including to competitors, and our business and revenue may be harmed.